batiste/sprite.js/README.rst

 The layer object can take those options:

     var options = {
-        useCanvas:true,   // force the use of the canvas on this layer, that enable you to mix HTML and canvas autoClear:false   // disable the auto clearing of the canvas before every paint.
-                          // It's recommanded to activate this on static background.
+        useCanvas: true,
+        autoClear: false

     }

+    // useCanvas: force the use of the canvas on this layer, that enable you to mix HTML and canvas
+    // autoClear: disable the automatic clearing of the canvas before every paint call.